AMWA-TV/bcp-003/best-practice-tls-pki.md

 Clients SHOULD use unicast DNS-SD in preference to multicast DNS-SD to find API endpoints from a Server.

+- However, this does not make unicast DNS-SD a substitute for a secure API.
+  For instance, if the Server fails to provide a valid Certificate, the Client must not use its endpoint.

 Clients SHOULD NOT rely on DNS-SD announcements of Node API endpoints for correct operation.

 - These may be deprecated and removed from later versions of the spec.

 ## Other Considerations

 ### DHCP

-The Full Stack draft requires the Network Environment to provide DHCP.
-As it is an inherently insecure protocol, it is insufficient to secure an environment without the other provisions of this document.
+In most cases DHCP will be available on the network.
+However, it is an insecure protocol and should not be considered as means of providing security without the other provisions of this document.

 ### DNS

-The Full Stack draft requires the Network Environment to provide DNS.
+In most cases DNS will be available on the network.
+However in many cases it should be considered insecure, and should not be considered as means of providing security without the other provisions of this document.

+- See also comments about DNS-SD [above](#dns-sd-client)

-As it is an inherently insecure protocol, it is insufficient to secure an environment without the other provisions of this document.
+Secure deployment of DNS is currently outside the scope of this document.

 ## Recommendations for Future Interface Specifications